spiral/docs/orm/basics.md

 }
 ```

-However, in a next guide section dedicated to relations, you'll find out that relations have ability to modify associated model schemas to declare needed columns and foreign keys.
-This is fine if we generating our database using Spiral Models, however in some cases you might want to connect Records to existed database.
-In this case, you can configure relations in a way to make them follow already existed structures.
-But, to be absolutelly sure that no relation or recor can modify our table we can delcare record constant ACTIVE_SCHEMA and set if value to false.
+However, in a next guide section dedicated to relations, you'll find out that relations have ability to modify associated model schemas to declare needeed columns and foreign keys.
+This is fine if we generating our database using Spiral, but in some cases you might want to connect Records to existed database without letting spiral do modify it.
+In this case, we can configure relations in a way to make them follow already existed structures, but, to be absolutelly sure that no relation or record can modify our table we can declare Record constant **ACTIVE_SCHEMA** and set if value to `false`.

 ```php
 class SomeRecord extends Record